CindyMoAr/Housing-Prices/README.md

 # Housing-Prices
-Assignment proposed by Applied Data Science with Python Course  in Coursera.
+Assignment proposed by the Applied Data Science with Python course in Coursera.
 Data cleaning and Hypothesis Testing with Pandas.

 Hypothesis: University towns have their mean housing prices less effected by recessions.
 Run a t-test to compare the ratio of the mean price of houses in university towns the quarter before the recession starts compared to the recession bottom.